mohdshakeel/easy-digital-downloads-adyen/readme.txt

 == Changelog ==

 = 1.0.0 =
-* Initial release with support for Adyen’s payment gateway integration into Easy Digital Downloads.
+* Initial release with support for Integrate Adyen Payment Gateway for EDD Adyen’s payment gateway.